Man at desk contiplating the projects failure 1024x614

 Unnecessarily Large Team

 Sometimes, to compensate for unrealistically tight deadlines, IT companies overstock their team, hiring more people than they really need.
 The logic is simple: many hands make light work.
+However, software developers often face challenges in such large teams, including overconfidence in abilities and the complexities of software development projects.

 Managers often assume that larger teams can work faster.
 This is not always the case.
 In fact, a large staff may get in one another’s way.
 Too many people working on a project can cause confusion, errors and communication problems.